Khillasaurus/ForEmployers/README.md

 # LAYOUT
 Major projects go in their own section, while all minor projects fit under one of the following categories:
 ## Minor Project Categories
-Complete
+ - Complete
-ForEmployers
+ - ForEmployers
-InProgress
+ - InProgress
-School
+ - School
-Work
+ - Work
 ## Major Projects
-GameEngine
+ - DASGameEngine
 # NOTES
 1. In the case of continued work beyond the scope of its initial minor project category,
 a copy of the project will be created under its own Major Project repository,